bilke/craft-master/README.md

 ## Install and Configure Craft

-First, start your local web server and MySQL.
-Second, run `rake install` and follow the prompts.
+After starting up your local web and MySQL servers, run `rake install` and follow the prompts.

 You'll be asked for a clone URL to your project's Git repository (e.g. `git@github.com:vigetlabs/craft-master.git`) and some basic database-related questions.
 Most everything else is automated.

 Craft will download, install, and create configuration files based on your input.

 ### Set up a Virtual Host

-For Craft to work, you'll need to set up a virtual host with a `ServerName` of `http://your-project-name.dev` and a `DocumentRoot` pointed at the `public` folder in this repository.
+For Craft to work, you'll need to set up a virtual host with a `ServerName` of `http://your-project-name.dev` and a `DocumentRoot` pointed at the `public` folder in your working directory.

+For convenience, the installer will output a sample bit of code for you to insert into your server's virtual hosts file (which, depending on your setup, may be located at `/etc/apache2/extra/httpd-vhosts.conf`).

 ### Finish Craft installation

 At this point, you should be able to navigate to `http://your-project-name.dev/admin` and follow the remaining instructions for setting up Craft.

-**Congratulations!**
+**Congratulations, you're done!**